AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis: Experiments

 \textbf{Implementation Details.} AnomalyControl is implemented with the HuggingFace Diffusers library \cite{diffusers2022} and built on the Stable Diffusion 1.5 (SD1.5) model.
 The VLM utilized in CSM is based on BLIP-2 \cite{blip2}, which provides robust semantic feature extraction for cross-modal inputs.
-We incorporate a new image cross-attention layer into each of SD1.5’s 16 cross-attention layers, setting the cross-modal guidance strength parameter \( \gamma = 1 \) for balanced guidance.
+We incorporate a new cross-attention layer into each of SD1.5’s 16 cross-attention layers, setting the cross-modal guidance strength parameter \( \gamma = 1 \) for balanced guidance.
 The number of guidance steps \( T_g \) in ASEA is set to 3.
-We use the AdamW optimizer \cite{adamW} with a fixed learning rate of 0.0001 and weight decay of 0.01.
-For classifier-free guidance, text or cross-modal semantic features are independently dropped with a probability of 0.05, and both are dropped simultaneously with a probability of 0.05.
-Training is conducted on a single NVIDIA 4090 GPU, requiring approximately three days for 30K iterations.
-During inference, a 30-step DDIM sampler is used, with a guidance scale of 7.5, to achieve a balance between fidelity and generalization in the generated anomalies.
+Additional details regarding the implementation are provided in the Appendix.